mackenzie-wentworth/work-day-scheduler/README.md

 ## Mock-Up

-The following image displays the appearance and functionality of "Work Day Scheduler" web application.
+The following image displays the appearance and functionality of "Work Day Scheduler" web application:

 ![An image of the web application for the Work Day Scheduler.](./assets/images/deployed-page-scheduler.png)